elc45/celeri/Workflow-for-resolution-tests.md

 where $n_v$ is the number of velocities, $n_s$ is the number of TDE slip elements, and $\phi$ is a scalar that controls the relative weighting of the the two data sets.

-3. Repeat the above with various synthetic slip deficit distributions noise levels
+3. Repeat the above with various synthetic slip deficit distribution noise levels